AsHfIEXE/Spotify-Music-Downloader/README.md

 ```bash
   pip install spotify-web-downloader
 ```
-2. Place your cookies file in the directory from which you will be running spotify-web-downloader and name it `cookies.txt`.
+2. Place your cookies file in the directory from which you will be running spotify-web-downloader and name it `cookies.txt`and `device.wvd` respectively.